 - Release Date

-In 1942, four women in Hong Kong play Mahjong, in a very comfortable room given the state of occupancy in their city.
+In 1942, four women in Hong Kong play Mahjong, in a very comfortable room, given the state of occupancy in their city.
 Mr. Yee (Tony Leung) enters, finely dressed; he greets his wife (Joan Chen) and her three friends.
-Mrs. Mak (Tang Wei) glimpses at him from her peripheral; as Mr. Yee leaves the room, he returns the glance.
-Clearly, something sordid has occurred between the two and no one is the wiser.
-In the next scene we see Mrs. Mak talking in spy code in a restaurant phone; we cut to a group of shabby looking ruffians cocking guns in preparation for a hit.
+Mrs. Mak (Tang Wei) glimpses at him from her peripheral.
+As Mr. Yee leaves the room, he returns the glance.
+Clearly, something sordid has occurred between the two, and no one is the wiser.
+In the next scene, we see Mrs. Mak talking in spy code on a restaurant phone.
+The film cuts to a group of shabby-looking ruffians cocking guns in preparation for a hit.
 Four years prior to that, Mrs. Mak wasn’t known by that name.
-She was Wong Chia Chi, a young student whose father had moved away to England to make a new family; he says he’ll send for her when he has enough money, but never does.
-She agrees to be the lead in a politically rousing play, despite wanting to perform in melodrama; her mind is changed by the play’s attractive student director Kuang (Lee Hom-Wang).
-Hopes are that they’ll raise funds to help the Chinese resistance, and that can’t be accomplished with melodrama.
+She was Wong Chia Chi, a young student whose father had moved away to England to make a new family—he says he’ll send for her when he has enough money, but he never does.
+She agrees to be the lead in a politically rousing play, despite wanting to perform in melodrama.
+Her mind is ultimately changed by the play’s attractive student director Kuang (Lee Hom-Wang).
+The hopes are that they’ll raise enough funds to help the Chinese resistance, and that can’t be accomplished with melodrama.

 When their play succeeds, Kuang and his idealistic young troupe decide to take further measures.
 Rather than join the resistance themselves, they plan to assassinate a known traitor, torturer, and interrogator: Mr. Yee.
 To do so, someone must get close to him.
 Who better than their star actress Wong Chia Chi?
-Wong Chia Chi assumes the false identity Mrs. Mak, the wife of a black marketeer; she makes sure she gets involved in a love affair with political target Mr. Yee.
+Wong Chia Chi assumes the false identity of Mrs. Mak, the wife of a black marketeer.
+She makes sure she gets involved in a love affair with political target Mr. Yee.
 Their first sexual encounter takes place years after she first goes undercover.
-By then, the sexual tension between the two has boiled over, and their first session enters into rough, sadomasochistic territory—Mr. Yee’s reputation as a violent interrogator does not precede him.
-It’s a difficult scene to watch, but Ang Lee’s sex scenes are more than mere adages onto an espionage thriller.
-Here they serve as insight to how Mr. Yee and Mrs. Mak eventually fall in love.
-As they do, the sex calms, becomes passionate, the most tender moments finally arising when the two can’t help but kiss or hold their heads close.
+By then, the sexual tension between the two has boiled over, and their first session enters into rough, sadomasochistic territory.
+Mr. Yee’s reputation as a violent interrogator does not precede him.
+It’s a difficult scene to watch, but Ang Lee’s sex scenes are more than mere titillations in an espionage thriller.
+Here, they serve as insight into how Mr. Yee and Mrs. Mak eventually fall in love.
+As they do, the sex calms and becomes passionate.
+The most tender moments finally arise when the two can’t help but kiss or hold their heads close.